ihavethatonvinyl/blog/content/essays/walk-out-to-winter/index.md

 +++
-title = "WALK OUT TO WINTER: falling in love with - and to - aztec camera's high land, hard rain" slug = 'walk-out-to-winter' draft = true
+title = "WALK OUT TO WINTER: falling in love with—and to—aztec camera's high land, hard rain" slug = 'walk-out-to-winter' draft = true